Akama Shrine

 Google Maps

-To reach Akama Shrine from Shimonoseki Station, take a bus bound for Chofu for about 10 minutes and get off at the Akama Jingu-mae stop.
+To reach Akama Shrine from Shimonoseki Station, take a bus bound for Chofu, which takes about 10 minutes, and get off at the Akama Jingu-mae stop.

 Resources